neondatabase/website/content/docs/guides/logical-replication-neon.md

 ### Enabling logical replication in Neon

 <Admonition type="important">
 Once you enable logical replication in Neon, the setting cannot be reverted.
-Enabling logical replication also restarts all computes in your Neon project, which means that active connections will be dropped and have to reconnect.
+Enabling logical replication also restarts all computes in your Neon project, meaning that active connections will be dropped and have to reconnect.
 </Admonition>

 In Neon, logical replication is enabled from the console, by following these steps: